-In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the Education (Independent School Standards) Regulations 2014 and the Boarding schools: national minimum standards the School carries out a number of pre-employment checks in respect of all prospective employees.
+In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the ISSRs the Trust carries out a number of pre-employment checks in respect of all prospective staff.

-In addition to the checks set out below, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
+In addition to the checks set out below, the Trust reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the Trust.
 This may include internet and social media searches.

-In fulfilling its obligations the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age.
+In fulfilling its obligations, the Trust does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, gender reassignment, disability or age.

-4.1 Verification of identity, address and qualifications
+4.1 Verification of identity, address, right to work in the UK and qualifications

-All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines):
+All applicants who are invited to an interview will be required to bring with them evidence of their identity, right to work in the UK, address and qualifications.